Ensembl/ensembl-dauphin-style-compiler/peregrine-draw/src/webgl/canvas/flat-images.md

 We call the narrow packing of blocks "tessellation," and the broader process of getting sizes, packing, drawing, etc the _composition_ of _canvas items_.

 The individual canvas items (text, images, etc), are of different types but are unified in implementing the `CanvasItem` trait.
 One canvas is composed with items by a `CompositionBuilder`.
 There are multiple "types" of canvas, even for one drawing (typically three or four), as they differ in various settings like wrapping behaviour, blurring, and the way they must be packed (in 2d, horizontally, verticall, etc) etc. Each type is a different `CanvasType`.
 The `DrawingToolsBuilder` struct maintains one `CompositionBuilder` per `CanvasType`.

+The details of this process are described in a later section, however the general scheme is that items are added to a `CompositionBuilder` and then a build method called which yields a `CanvasInUse`.

+## Binding to GPU

+Eventually a `CanvasInUse` which has been prepared as a texture by passing through `CompositionBuilder` will need to get to the GPU and bound for use in WebGL as a texture.
+GPUs have varying maximum limits for the number of textures, and the texture process is performance critical, so we need to do this sensibly.

+In practice there are an small number of integer-indexed slots on the GPU, and we must bind each canvas to one of them.

+Fortunately, there are generally more slots than canvases we need for any one program, so we can try to keep old textures "hanging around" for next time we draw.
+Unfortunately, there are not so many slots that the issue can be ignored entirely: sometimes canvases will have to be evicted from slots and recreated later, if and when needed.

+This process is known as binding or activation.
+Externally the API is simple.
+Each `CanvasInUse` has an `activate()` method which binds the canvas to a slot if not currently bound.
+This method takes a `TextureBinding` singleton object which manages the process.
+The method returns an integer, the slot, to be put into a WebGL uniform as a handle. `TextureBinding` also includes a `clear()` method which globally marks canvases as not currently in use, run at the start of a program.

+Behind the scenes, the algorithm is complex.
+It is split into two parts. `Binding` contains the core cache algorithm and the source details its operation in comments. `TextureBinding` layers on WebGL specifics.
+Binding is highly polymorphic to allow testing of the algorithm independent of WebGL.

+## Details of tessellation

 The stages are as follows.